 Creating a rod pocket for my cheap no sew curtain

-I had to iron this seam a few times to get the hem tape to stick but once it bonded, it was good.
+I had to iron this seam a few times, on the highest setting, to get the hem tape to stick but once it bonded, it was good.

 I did a quick press of the whole curtain and then it was ready to hang up in the RV.

 The whole process took me about an hour and it was an hour well-spent.
 I love how it turned out!
 No sew was definitely the way to go.